Build your own double coil guitar pickup.

 So, first things first.
 What is the Nashville Style Tele, how is it wired, and can you can modify your Telecaster so it produces its tone?

 A Nashville Style Tele is just a Standard Telecaster with three pickups instead of two, and a five-way selector switch instead of a three-way selector switch.
 This Mod was created by Tele players looking to coax some Strat style tones out of their Telecaster while still retaining that crucial Neck + Bridge pickup combination not found on the Strat.

-If you’ve never built a guitar from scratch, then you are in for a real adventure.
+If this is new ground for you, you’ll find that there’s just nothing quite like building your first guitar from scratch.
+You’re in for a real adventure!
 Some prefer to buy something slick and shiny off the rack that has been assembled by the best “master builder” in the universe.
 This is fine.
 Something to consider, though: there are few things more enjoyable than the feeling of, for the first time, tuning up a guitar that you have just built yourself.
-The pickups are exactly the ones you wanted, the wiring / switching is per your wishes, you have chosen a neck that feels perfect in your hands, the sound is 100% you.
+The pickups are exactly the ones you wanted.
+The wiring / switching is per your wishes.
+You have chosen a neck that feels perfect in your hands.
+The sound is 100% you.
 It’s a great feeling!

 Continue reading “Building Your First Guitar From Scratch”